 Squeeze in a Dinner at Lago at Bellagio

-Find a spot in the cafe at Spago Las Vegas and order something small and a glass of wine.
-You will need the wine to help you ease off the drag that comes from making a layover during a flight.
-From this spot at Spago Las Vegas, the tourist all come walking by and you can ponder what would have been if you had decided on Las Vegas as your final destination.
-Fyi, you should order the meatloaf.Continue to 6 of 14 below.
+Find a spot in the cafe at Spago Las Vegas and order something small and pair it with a glass of wine.
+Meatloaf is popular if you want something a bit heartier.
+You will need the wine to help you ease off the stress that comes from making a layover during a flight.
+From this spot at Spago Las Vegas, you can see the tourists come walking by and you can ponder what would have been if you had decided on Las Vegas as your final destination.

-Go Back in the Air at the High Roller at The LINQ
+Go Up in the High Roller at The LINQ

-Would you really spend your layover in Las Vegas at a garden?
-Well, you will if you are a big fan of plants and flowers because you have to see the Bellagio Gardens and Conservatory.
-Also, from this spot, you can see the fountains of Bellagio, the Dale Chihuly glass sculpture, The Bellagio Gallery of Fine Arts and walk outside and see the Eiffel Tower.
-Not bad for a few hours in Las Vegas.Continue to 8 of 14 below.
+If you are a big fan of plants and flowers and beautiful arrangements and decor, you have to see the Bellagio Gardens and Conservatory.
+The gardens change seasonally and Christmastime is always a treat.
+Also, from this spot, you can see the fountains of Bellagio, the Dale Chihuly glass sculpture, and the Bellagio Gallery of Fine Arts.
+Walk outside and see the Eiffel Tower before you catch your ride back to the airport.

 See the New Las Vegas

 Head to the Downtown Container Park and see what re-purposing in Vegas looks like.
 The transformation of old Las Vegas is impressive.
 This area on East Fremont Street is one of a growing trend, re-purposing actual shipping containers as structures, in this case, three levels of compact storefronts and eateries surrounding terraces, a fantastic tree-house play gym for kids, and a stage and grassy knoll for performances.